ludvikkristoffersen/crtsh-list/README.md

 ## About
 This script takes every result from a https://crt.sh/ search and removes any duplicates, it also lets the user grep and save the output.
-You can then use this list in further enumeration to see what domains and subdomains are alive or not.
+You can then use this list in further enumeration to see what domains and subdomains are alive or not alive.
 ## Installation
 ```
 git clone https://github.com/luddekn/crtsh-list